DioxusLabs/dioxus/docs/router/src/guide/building-a-nest.md

 ```
 Our navbar will be a list of links going between our pages.
 We could always use an HTML anchor element but that would cause our page to unnecessarily reload.
 Instead we want to use the ``Link`` component provided by Dioxus Router.

->Note: The Link component only works for links within your application.
-Use anchor elements when linking across websites.
+>By default, the Link component only works for links within your application.
+To link to external sites, add the ``external: true`` property.

 The Link component is very similar to the Route component.
 It takes a path and an element.
 Add the Link component into your use statement and then add some links:
 ```rs